 Welcome to my post on Nepenthes care.
 This is more an exploration of topics and justification for my approach, rather than advice on “how YOU should grow Nepenthes.”
 The sections I’ll cover include the primary topics for care: temperature, potting media, water quality, watering methods, misting, humidity, light, and fertilizer.
 I’ll contrast common knowledge with my perspective so you have insight into why I’ve chosen a designated approach.
-Click those links to jump to the section you care about or continue reading for full coverage.
+Clicking those links will jump you to the section or continue reading for full coverage.

 If you’re new to this plant genus, you will want to brush up on what “highland” / “ultra-highland” means—here’s a good post from Red Leaf Exotics on Nepenthes temperature requirements and there’s a nifty tool from Tom’s Carnivores to calculate the temperature requirements of different Nepenthes species which is based on the plant’s elevational range in nature—that calculator does a really fantastic job of blending data from the species natural range and gives you a hint at where the hybrids should optimally grow.
 Tom also has a good general care guide on Nepenthes care; however TL;DR: The higher elevation a species naturally grows on a mountain, the more specialized its adaptations are for cooler day and night temps.
 Conversely, lowland species (from near sea level elevation) require high day and night temps.